R33naR33na/2014_Student_Project_Music_Shop/README.md

 This is to create a website, to make working buttons and images.

 Sweet Rhythm is a music shop, it is not an actual music shop.
+The location of the store is not real.